splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 Sort list charts
 -------------------

 You can sort a list chart using the API.
-For more information, see the :new-ref:`Sort a list chart <https://dev.splunk.com/observability/docs/chartsdashboards/charts_overview#Sort-a-list-chart>` section in the `Splunk Observability Cloud Developer Guide`.
+For more information, see the :new-page:`Sort a list chart <https://dev.splunk.com/observability/docs/chartsdashboards/charts_overview#Sort-a-list-chart>` section in the `Splunk Observability Cloud Developer Guide`.

 List chart prefix and suffix
 ----------------------------